This post may contain eBay affiliate links. Please read our disclosure policy.

 OJ Simpson Rookie Card Value

-If you are thinking about buying a Juice rookie card and would like a second opinion please email us at email@example.com or DM us on the Gold Card Auctions Facebook page (we will most likely respond fast on FB but email is fine too)… hopefully this will eliminate buyers remorse… I know we have had that a few times 🙂 plus it always a good idea to bounce a card purchase of someone.
+If you are thinking about buying a Juice rookie card and would like a second opinion please email us at email@example.com or DM us on the Gold Card Auctions Facebook page (we will most likely respond fast on FB but email is fine too).

-The OJ Simpson Topps rookie card should bring in a nice ROI for the foreseeable future at high grades (i.e. PSA 10, 9, 8, 7 BGS 9.5, 9, 8.5, 8)… if you are looking to buy the Topps Juice RC we suggest a PSA 7 grade or higher for better ROI.
+The OJ Simpson Topps rookie card should bring in an excellent ROI for the foreseeable future at high grades (i.e. PSA 10, 9, 8, 7 BGS 9.5, 9, 8.5, 8).
+If you want to buy the Topps Juice RC, we suggest a PSA 7 grade or higher for better ROI.

 Ownership Disclosure: None

 Best O.J.
 Simpson Rookie Card: 1970 Topps RC

 Given all the drama around OJ Simpson, his Topps rookie card still increases in value year in and year out as people tend to overlook his trouble pass and it seems he has become more of a famous punch line for jokes more than anything.